What to Expect

 This compensatory activity and hyperactivity usually becomes dyssynchronous in the accessory muscles of respiration and at the appendicular flexors and axial extensors, thus limiting functional rotation at the trunk and through the lumbo-pelvic-femoral and cranial-mandibular-cervical complex.”

 Used with permission from the Postural Restoration Institute ®

 NormaTec Recovery System

-compression devices that utilize our patented NormaTec Pulse Massage Pattern to help athletes and patients rehab and recover faster.
-Our systems include a control unit and attachments which go on the legs, arms, or hips.
-They use compressed air to massage the limbs, mobilize fluid, and speed recovery.
+The NormaTec PULSE Recovery Systems are dynamic compression devices that utilize our patented NormaTec Pulse Massage Pattern to help athletes and patients rehab and recover faster.
+Our systems include a control unit and attachments that go on the legs, arms, and/or hips.
+They use compressed air to massage the limbs, mobilize fluid, and improve recovery time.